cyanidle/describe/README.md

 * Inheritance (NEW: Multiple inheritance)
 * Enums support
 * Templates support
-* Friend (private variables) support
-* Constexpr nonattributes for classes AND fields (NEW: extract-all)
+* Constexpr attributes for classes AND fields (NEW: extract-all)

 # Usage